Horses and carts

-Younger trees, depending on species and health, are more likely to close over the opening, compartmentalise the wound reducing decay and create a swimming pool for native fauna.
+Younger trees, depending on species and health, are more likely to grow over the hollow opening, compartmentalise the wound reducing decay and create a swimming pool for native fauna.
 Yes, drainage is a significant consideration.

-As with tree age, health will determine how a tree will response to any wounding related to an introduced hollow.
+As with tree age, health will determine how a tree will respond to any wounding related to an introduced hollow.

 When a tree is wounded the response from the tree is to try and lock down that area, like a torpedoed ship, and compartmentalise the damage.
 If a tree is healthy then it can more readily contain the spread of decay.
 See the ‘Species’ section above for more on this.